morisawausa/ProofingTool/README.md

 # Proofing Tool

 This Glyphs Plugin helps you output proofs directly from Glyphs.
-The plugin focuses on generating form comparison proofs in two forms: [waterfall] and [paragraph] view.
-It currently isn’t intended to robustly proof typesetting and opentype features, but these capabilities may be added at some point in the future.

-This tool can be used to format and output paragraphs and waterfalls of text set in an in-progress typeface from directly inside of Glyphs 3.
-It should help you quickly format for proofing use without needing to export font binaries, deal with font caching, or open InDesign.
-We made this tool with the hope that it might reduce the annoyance of producing proofs for in-progress work, for internal review.
+The plugin focuses on generating form comparison proofs in two forms: [waterfall]() and [paragraph]() view.
+It currently isn’t intended to robustly proof typesetting (it won’t show [kerning](), for example), but it should help you quickly format documents for proofing use without needing to export font binaries, deal with font caching, or open InDesign.
+We made this tool with the hope that it might reduce the annoyance of producing proofs for in-progress work intended for internal review.

 ## Prerequisites: